williamcruzme/vue-gates/examples/README.md

 ### Step 1: Add function to PermissionController

-The frontend needs to know the permissions and roles assigned, for this purpose two endpoints are created that return this information.
+The frontend needs to know the permissions assigned, for this purpose one endpoint are created that return this information.
 > In this case we will use the magic method `__invoke` to send the function call in the routes

 ```php